capnmidnight/UnityLibraryManagement/README.md

  4. **ecludeFromUnity.txt contains ChuckNorris.Unity.dll**.
 Even though there are no source files in the project, a DLL will still be generated.
 We don't need it, so no need to include it in the export.
 Also, occasionally, there are certain DLLs that don't play nicely with Unity, that were only added by default by MSBuild.
 You can use this file to prevent them from being copied.
 It's also useful in "Optional Item 1" below.

-### Optional Item 1: Put some meat on the Binding DLLs bones.
+### Optional Item 1: Put some meat on the Binding DLLs bones (ChuckNorris.UnityFull)

 You could use the binding DLL as an opportunity to write Unity-specific code that plays nicely with big-boy-pants build and test systems.